manimohandoc/central_manager/README.md

 # central_manager
-central manager for administrating the workers and records
+A central manager for administrating the workers and records